Mtman1987/CosmicRaid/README.md

 2. **Firestore fallback** (optional) – create the document `infrastructure/credentials/adminServiceAccount` with a field `serviceAccountBase64` that contains the base64-encoded JSON.
-The helper in `src/firebase/server-init.ts` will fetch it (requires read access in your Firestore rules).
+The helper `node scripts/store-service-account.js path/to/serviceAccount.json` automates this.
+   It relies on your local service account to write the doc.
+Once stored, the hosted runtime can read it with the configured API key (ensure Firestore rules allow it).
    You can configure a different doc/field via `FIREBASE_SERVICE_ACCOUNT_DOC_PATH` / `FIREBASE_SERVICE_ACCOUNT_DOC_FIELD`.